 #9 Global Financial Centre (Zurich)

 GHANA wants a bilateral free trade agreement with the UK.

 Tuna, aluminum, manganese ore & diamond exporter

 28.94 million consumers

 President Trump too is on record as having said the United States of America will want Britain at the front of the line to trade as soon as possible.

-All in all, there could be forty or more countries worldwide that are waiting to do business with an independent United Kingdom.
+All in all, there could be forty or more countries worldwide that are waiting to do business with our independent United Kingdom.

 Perhaps what is really irking and worrying Barnier, Juncker and the rest in the glass corridors of power in Brussels is the simple fact that rather than needing the EU, the United Kingdom could soon potentially soon replace it!